sinequa/SinequaForAzure/README.md

 |	grids/`{grid name}`/aliases/identity/`{alias name}`"               | "node/identity0"                   | Create an `{alias name}` identity alias. |
 |	grids/`{grid name}`/aliases/identitylist/`{alias name}`"           | "node/identity0,node/identity1"    | Create an `{alias name}` identity alias list. |

+#### 2.1.4.
+Cloud Init Scripts <a name="cloudinitscripts">
+Cloud Init Scripts are custom PowerShell scripts that are located in the primary storage account.
+These scripts are executed by the `Cloud Init` service before the `sinequa.service` service starts.
+All scripts must be located in a `cloudinit-scripts` folder.
+These folders could be in two levels:
+1. Org level - {org name}/cloudinit-scripts
+2. Grid level - {org name}/grids/{grid name}/cloudinit-scripts

+All scripts are executed in alphabetical order of the filename, and Grid level scripts overwrite Org level scripts with the same name.

 ### 2.2.
 Leverage Storage Account <a name="storageaccount">

 To reduce the cost of the disk usage and have a better reliability and availabilty on data, an Azure Blob storage account is broadly used for all data that do not require high I/O performances.